 Here are a few reasons a person or a business would form a holding company in Texas.

 Holding companies exercise control of other companies, but they are all still considered to be their own companies.
-In the state of Texas, they will all remain separate Texas businesses, which ensures liability protection from each individual.
+In the state of Texas, they will all remain separate Texas businesses, which ensures liability protection for each.
 When one company is sued, it will not affect the others, and the assets of the other companies are protected.

 Most businesses would like to control more of a company by spending less, and this is possible with a holding company.
 In order to completely control another company, a holding company only needs to purchase 51% of it.
 This provides the ability to control and run companies with a lower investment.